Saw palmetto (Serenoa repens) is a dwarf palm tree that belongs to the family Arecaceae.

 - Saw palmetto extract promoted hair regeneration by triggering follicle growth.

-- Saw palmetto extract decreased the inflammation response in hair follicles.
+- This extract decreased the inflammation response in hair follicles.

 - Saw palmetto extract improved hair repair by activating specific signaling pathways.

 Saw palmetto is also useful for the treatment of erectile dysfunction.
 One study in 2013 found that saw palmetto resulted in the following :